daiplusplus/AspNetDependencyInjection/GETTING_STARTED.md

 ### `AspNetDependencyInjection.IHttpContextAccessor`

 * Provides thread-safe access to `HttpContext` (as a `HttpContextBase`).
+* This service is not added by default.
-* This service is must be registered by your application by using `services.AddDefaultHttpContextAccessor()`.
+* It is registered by your application by using `services.AddDefaultHttpContextAccessor()`.

 ### `AspNetDependencyInjection.IWebConfiguration`

 * Provides access to `WebConfigurationManager`.
-* Requires manual registration.
-Call `services.AddWebConfiguration()`.
-* Comes with extension methods to easily get connection-strings directly by name or indirectly via a named `<appSettings>` entry.
+* This service is not added by default.
+* It is registered by your application by using `services.AddWebConfiguration()`.

 ## Troubleshooting

-When performing any troubleshooting involving ASP.NET's built-in support for constructor dependency injection in `*.aspx`, `*.ascx`, and `*.master` files, it is important to verify that the project is *fully* targeting .NET Framework 4.7.2:
+When performing any troubleshooting involving ASP.NET's built-in support for constructor dependency injection in `*.aspx`, `*.ascx`, and `*.master` files, it is important to verify that the project is *fully* targeting .NET Framework 4.7.2 or later:

-* Verify that your `web.config` file specifically targets .NET Framework 4.7.2, as below:
+* Verify that your `web.config` file specifically targets .NET Framework 4.7.2 or later, as below:

     ```
     <configuration>